liuxinglian/autocomplete/README.md

 ### Usage

-  * The complete documentation is at the wiki page https://github.com/liuxinglian/autocomplete/wiki.
+  * The complete documentation of the code is at the wiki page: https://github.com/liuxinglian/autocomplete/wiki.

   * Usage of the models that we built is as follows: